-\Mr. Kolaj and Ms. Preslerman each purchased one half of the shares they own from Mr. Shartz and one half from Mr. Petrella III.
+Mr. Kolaj and Ms. Preslerman each purchased one half of the shares they own from Mr. Shartz and one half from Mr. Petrella III.

 - (1) Mr. Morris is our securities counsel and is providing the opinion regarding the legality of our common stock.
-JVW Entertainment transferred these shares to Mr. Morris. - $\ensuremath{\text{(2)}}\ Shares\ purchased\ from\ Mr.\ Shartz\ in\ private\ transactions.$ - (3) Shares purchased from Mr. Petrella, Jr. in private transactions. - (4) Shares purchased from Mr. Petrella III in private transactions. - (5) Shares purchased from JVW Entertainment in private transactions, all accredited investors personally known by principal of JVW Entertainment for a period of years.
+JVW Entertainment transferred these shares to Mr. Morris.
+(2) Shares purchased from Mr. Shartz in private transactions. - (3) Shares purchased from Mr. Petrella, Jr. in private transactions. - (4) Shares purchased from Mr. Petrella III in private transactions.
+(5) Shares purchased from JVW Entertainment in private transactions, all accredited investors personally known by principal of JVW Entertainment for a period of years. - (6) Shares we issued in payment of fee for providing sales leads.